mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 - The word set used in word_set.py was generated from the [sowpods.txt](https://github.com/jesstess/Scrabble/blob/master/scrabble/sowpods.txt) Scrabble word set by [jesstess](https://github.com/jesstess)
 - The nine letter word list in nine_letter_word_list.py was generated from the [Common 9 Letter Words list](https://www.unscramblerer.com/common-nine-letter-words/) by [unscramblerer.com](https://www.unscramblerer.com/)
+- The letter tiles ASCII art pattern was adapted from a larger pattern found in the [Patterns section of ASCII Art Archive](https://www.asciiart.eu/art-and-design/patterns)

 ### Code